 TDEQ-5

-The Chinese translated TDEQ-5 with 25 items was used to measure participants’ perceived TD environmental factors.
-The scale has five factors: long-term development (five items), alignment of expectations (five items), communication (four items), holistic quality preparation (seven items), and support network (four items).
+The Chinese translated 25-item TDEQ-5 was used to measure participants’ perceptions of five TD environment features.
+The scale has five factors: long-term development focus (five items), alignment of expectations (five items), communication (four items), holistic quality preparation (seven items), and support network (four items).
 A 6-point Likert scales (1 = “strongly disagree”, 6 = “strongly agree”) was used for measuring participants’ responses.

 Basic Needs Satisfaction in Sport Scale (BNSSS)

-People have three basic psychological needs, including autonomy (i.e., the need to experience ownership of one’s own actions and choices), competence (i.e., the need to feel adequate capability in doing optimally challenging activities and achieving desired outcomes), and relatedness (i.e., the need to have sense of belongings and mutual respects; Deci & Ryan, 1985).
-According to self-determination theory (Deci & Ryan, 2000), effective social or environmental factorswill lead to the satisfaction of the three basic psychological needs.
-To examine the concurrent validity of the Chinese translated TDEQ-5, the Chinese version of the BNSSS (Ng, Lonsdale, & Hodge, 2011) was applied to measure participants’ three basic psychological needs.
+Self-determination theory (Deci & Ryan, 1985, 2000) postulates that people have three basic psychological needs.
+These three needs are autonomy (i.e., the need to experience ownership of one’s own actions and choices), competence (i.e., the need to feel adequate capability in doing optimally challenging activities and achieving desired outcomes), and relatedness (i.e., the need to have sense of belongings and mutual respects; Deci & Ryan, 1985).
+Self-determination theory (Deci & Ryan, 2000) also maintains that effective social or environmental factors such as long-term development focus and parental support will lead to the satisfaction of the three basic psychological needs.
+For example, athletes who are trained under long-term development focus are provided opportunities to understand the rationale of long-term development and gradually improve their sports performance, which are believed to fulfil their autonomy and competence needs.
+Similarly, parental support is expected to build athletes’ sense of belonging (Deci & Ryan, 2000).
+Therefore, these three theoretically-based constructs were selected to examine the concurrent validity of the Chinese translated TDEQ-5.
+The Chinese version of the BNSSS (Ng, Lonsdale, & Hodge, 2011) was applied to measure participants’ three basic psychological needs.
 The scale has three 5-item subscales to measure each of the needs.
 Evidence of reliability and construct validity of this scale was established (see Ng et al., 2011).
-Participants used 7-point Likert scales (1 = “not true at all”; 7 = “very true”) to give responses.
+Participants used 7-point Likert scales (1 = “not true at all”, 7 = “very true”) to give responses.

 Procedure